For an Online Bachelor's Degree in Business, your classes may include:

 This course presents the ethical and legal issues of business including contracts, agency law and investor protection.

-This course will provide fundamental understanding of budgeting, budgeting process and includes a practical guide for preparing financial budgets.
+This course is designed to provide students with a fundamental understanding of budgeting, budgeting process and also includes a practical guide for preparing financial budgets.

 Building Teams and Resolving Conflict